syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Table-Of-Contents.md

 By executing the program, you will get the **Word document** as follows.

 ![Table of figures exclude caption label and numbers](WorkingWithTableOfContents/Exclude_Caption_and_Number_in_TOF.png)

+## Online Demo

+* Explore how to insert and update the table of figures in a Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/tableoffigures#/material3).
+* See how to insert and update the table of contents in a Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/tableofcontents#/material3).

 ## See Also